 Research Management Data

-Research Management Data gathers and reports up-to-date information on a real-time basis related to the research management of the Consortium.
+Data related to the research management of Consortium studies are gathered and reported in a real-time basis in the CTMS.
 This is provided not only to support the management of the daily CRS operations, but also many departments and programs within the Cancer Consortium as well as reporting to our funding agencies.
-There are several databases utilized in Clinical Research Support:

-Clinical Research Support manages the Clinical Research Coordinator Training which brings together both CRS and other Consortium Member resources for a three-day training event twice per year.
+Clinical Research Support manages the Clinical Research Coordinator Training which brings together both CRS and other Consortium Member resources for a multi-day training event twice per year.